There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 This is the primary stage involved in working with a marketing funnel.
 Through consumer research and marketing campaigns, attempts are made to pull in the leads.
 People create content, arrange events, make paid advertising, use social media posts, and so on.
 Content mainly involves writing a blog post and using infographics.

-In this stage, lead generation takes place and is appropriately arranged in a lead management system to narrow it down the funnel further.
+In this stage, lead generation is appropriately arranged in a lead management system to narrow the funnel further.

 2. Interest Stage